cristina-ramos/class_NLP/README.md

 # class_NLP
-collection of coursework from NLP course
+Collection of my coursework from NLP course